KrisMatrix/LeetCode/README.md

 # LeetCode

-Repository houses solved Leetcode problems.
+Repository houses all my solved Leetcode problems.

 ## ZTM FAANG Course Problems

-ZTM's FAANG course has 30 select problems from Leetcode.
+While this repository includes solutions to any leetcode problem, I plan to specifically review 30 select problems from ZTM's FAANG course.
 As I solve them I will update this checklist.

 | Question No. | Leet Code Problem No. | Difficulty | Code File                         |
 | ------------ | --------------------- | -----------|---------------------------------- |